Paperz-org/penta/CONTRIBUTING.md

 Now you are ready to make your contribution

 When you're done please make sure you to test your functionality and check the coverage of your contribution.

 ```
-pytest --cov=ninja --cov-report term-missing tests
+pytest --cov=penta --cov-report term-missing tests
 ```

 or using Makefile: